Aralvaimozhi: History

 Aralvaimozhi Pass was a strategically important gap or mountain pass in the southernmost end of the Western Ghats.
-It connected erstwhile Travancore with the Madras Presidency.
-Many of the invasions faced by the Chera and the successor kingdoms came via this ghat.
+It connected erstwhile Venad/Travancore with the Tamil kingdoms/ Madras Presidency.
+Many of the invasions faced by the Chera and the successor kingdoms such as the Ays, Venad and Travancore, came via this ghat.

 The name "Aral" was derived from the fort built and maintained by the rulers of Venad and later by the kingdom of Travancore to defend the kingdom from invasions from the eastern regions.
 It is also said that Aralvaimozhi means whispering wind.
 The whistling sound of wind in the region might have led to such a name.

 Aralvaimozhi Fort was one of the most important forts of Travancore.
-It was constructed around 1740 by Eustachius De Lannoy along with Udayagiri Fort, Vattakottai Fort and Travancore lines.
+It, along with Udayagiri Fort, Vattakottai Fort and Travancore lines was constructed around 1750 by the Travancorean General Eustachius De Lannoy.
 The fort was captured by the English East India Company in 1809 from the soldiers loyal to Velu Thampi Dalawa.
 The remains of the fort Known as Kottaikarai can be seen near railway station, but neglected by both railway and archeology departments.